opulo-inc/docs/docs/openpnp/install/index.md

     Linux requires two quick configuration steps to allow OpenPnP to run:

     1. In order for OpenPnP to communicate to the machine, the user must be added to the `dialout` group.
 This can be done by entering `sudo adduser [USERNAME] dialout` (where `[USERNAME]` is the user you're logged in as) into terminal and restarting the computer.
     2. OpenPnP requires that Java is installed.
-This can easily be done by entering `sudo apt-get install default-jdk` into terminal.
+This can easily be done by entering `sudo apt-get install openjdk-17-jdk` into terminal.

     Note that if Java is not installed, OpenPnP will fail silently when you attempt to start by clicking on the icon.